-The program outcomes (POs) of the Computer Science and Computer Information Systems degrees at Southeast are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
+The student outcomes (SOs) of the Computer Science and Computer Information Systems degrees at Southeast are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
 In other words, these relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the degree program.

-Specifically, the POs of both the Computer Science and Computer Information Systems programs are that upon graduation students will be able to:
+Specifically, the student outcomes (SOs) of both the Computer Science and Computer Information Systems programs are that upon graduation students will be able to: